anhaidgroup/active_matcher/examples/advance-example.md

 Clearly, we can use both solutions.
 That is, we take a sample S from the large candidate set, then perform active learning only on S. When we perform active learning on S, we do continuous labeling. ***The complete Python file containing the code for this scenario is here.***

+### The Advanced Mode for the Cluster-of-Machines Setting

+Now that you have seen how the advanced mode works for the single-machine setting, you can generalize in a relatively straightforward fashion to the cluster setting. ***The Python file containing the code for this scenario is here.***